rasool-sharifi/rasool-sharifi.github.io/_pages/about.md

 **Processing in Memory for Bioinformatics Applications**\
 *Advised by Prof. Ashish Venkat and Prof. Kevin Skadron*

+The  field  of  bioinformatics  has  enabled  significant  advances in human health through its contributions to precision medicine, disease surveillance, population genetics, and many other critical applications.
+The centerpiece of a bioinformatic spipeline  is  genome  sequence  comparison  and  classification, which  involves  aligning  query  sequences  against  reference sequences,  with  the  goal  of  identifying  patterns  of  structural similarity  and  divergence.
+This work  explores the design space  for high-performance k-mer  matching  accelerators  that  use  logic  in  DRAM  as  the basis  for  acceleration,  including  the  most  aggressive  form  of processing-in-memory(PIM), in-situ computing, with the goal of  parallel  processing  of  sequence  data  within  DRAM  row buffers.

 **Speculative Super-optimization: Boosting Performance via Speculation-Driven Dynamic Binary Optimization**\
 *Advised by Prof. Ashish Venkat and Prof. Kevin Skadron*